Opinions, Expertise, Passion.

 Restyling a Mediwiki Installation - Lesson 1

-Following my implementation of UltimateLAMP, read heaps more at this thread, I undertook to provide customisations of a MediaWiki Installation.
+Following my implementation of UltimateLAMP, read heaps more at this thread, I undertook to provide customizations of a MediaWiki Installation.
 Here is the first lesson that you can undertake if you wish to beautify the default MediaWiki Installation.

 For the purposes of this demonstration, I am going to help out Jay & Colin and propose a restyle the MySQL forge to fit in with the default Home Page.
 Hopefully you will see it there soon!